Group Fairness in Bandit Arm Selection: Experiments

-Given the skew of high income coming from female head of households in the family income dataset, we treat the binary `Household Head Sex' feature as the sensitive attribute.
-To create arms, we then split up households based on `Household Head Age' bucketed into the following five groups: (8, 27], (27, 45], (45, 63], (63, 81], and (81, 99].
-We therefore have 10 different arms (for example, two arms would be Female head of household between 8 and 27, and Male head of household between 8 and 27).
+\paragraph{Experimental Setup.} Given the skew of high income coming from female head of households in the family income dataset, we treat the binary `Household Head Sex' feature as the sensitive attribute.
+To create arms, we split up households based on `Household Head Age' bucketed into the following five groups: (8, 27], (27, 45], (45, 63], (63, 81], and (81, 99].
+We then have 10 different arms (for example, two arms would be Female head of household between 8 and 27, and Male head of household between 8 and 27).

 Similarly, we treat African-American individuals from the COMPAS dataset as the sensitive attribute.
 We create arms by splitting up households based on the three age categories found in the data.
-We therefore have 6 different arms.
+We therefore have six different arms.

 At each timestep $t$, we randomly select an individual from each arm.
 The context vector is the remaining features where any nominal features are transformed into integers.
-After an arm is pulled, a reward of the household income (for the family income dataset) or violent decile score (for the COMPAS dataset) is returned.
-Note that we use these datasets for illustrative purposes only.
+After an arm is pulled, a reward of the household income (for the family income dataset) or violent decile score (for COMPAS) is returned.
+We use these datasets for illustrative purposes.